TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 | 38 | Ain Din | yes | input only, no pullup/pulldown |
 | 39 | Ain Din | yes | input only, no pullup/pulldown |

-*) *HSPI* is not fully exposed anyway and therefore cannot be used - marked *GPIOs* are free to use for other purposes.
+&ast;) *HSPI* is not fully exposed anyway and therefore cannot be used - marked *GPIOs* are free to use for other purposes.

 > *GPIOs* marked with `>` are recommended *GPIOs* that can serve as *input* and *output* and have no caveats or restrictions.